prestonconnors/exercise_routine_video_editor/README.md

 - **Centralized Styling:** All visual elements (colors, fonts, sizes, positions) are controlled in a single `config.yaml` file for easy theme changes.
 - **Routine-Based Editing:** Video structure is defined in a simple `routine.yaml` file, listing exercises and their durations.
 - **Automated Asset Generation:** A script (`create_progress_ring.py`) automatically generates high-quality, reusable animated timer assets.
-- **V-Log / LUT Support:** Automatically applies a specified `.cube` LUT to the source video for professional color grading (e.g., V-Log to Rec.709 conversion).
+- **V-Log / LUT Support:** Automatically applies a specified `.cube` LUT to the source video for professional color grading (e.g., V-Log to Rec.709 conversion), controlled via the config.
+- **Configurable Audio:** Automatically convert mono microphone tracks to stereo for better playback compatibility, controlled via the config.
-- **Configurable Overlay Positioning:** Place the timer and exercise titles anywhere on the screen using FFmpeg's powerful positioning expressions directly in the config file.
+- **Flexible Overlay Positioning:** Place the timer and exercise titles anywhere on the screen using FFmpeg's positioning expressions directly in the config file.
+- **Powerful Rendering Options:**
-- **Partial Rendering:** Re-render specific segments of your routine for testing, or extract a specific portion of a long source video using start/end time commands.
+    - **Partial Rendering:** Re-render specific segments of your routine for quick tests.
+    - **Source Trimming:** Extract a specific routine from the middle of a long source video using `--start` and `--end` time commands.
 - **High Performance:** The timer generation script is highly optimized, and the assembly script uses GPU-accelerated FFmpeg commands where possible.
 - **Professional Formats:** Timer assets are created in ProRes 4444 with a transparent alpha channel for high-quality compositing.